merces/bashacks/README.md

 ## 5. ChangeLog

  * bashacks 1.5 - ?
   * new name: bashacks
+  + new function: bh_iscntrl() - validate char is controler char.
+  + new function: bh_md5rename() - rename file with md5 message digest.
   + new file: man/en/bashacks.1  - page english language.
-  + new file: mam/pt_BR/bashacks.1 - page Portuguese language.
+  + new file: man/pt_BR/bashacks.1 - page Portuguese language.
   + new function: bh_isascii() - determines whether char is ascii.
   + new function: bh_ispunct() - determines whether char is punctuatio.
   + new function: bh_sitedl() - download an entire website with random request timeouts and custom User-Agent.